lvarisco/Library/README.md

 ## _letture3.php_

-Page with the list of finished readings.
+Page with the list of finished readings and favourites.

+## _logout.php_

+Page that logut the account.